Dollar General price target lowered to $83 from $94 at Truist

-Truist lowered the firm’s price target on Dollar General (DG) to $83 from $94 and keeps a Hold rating on the shares.
-Dollar General’s Q3 results were similar to the firm’s forecasts and while the company was able to meet its downwardly-revised forecasts, the combination of economic pressures on lower and middle income consumers and competitive forces remain significant headwinds, the analyst tells investors in a research note.
-While Dollar General may be starting to pivot from store expansion to store optimiation, Truist remains on the sidelines amid the current top-line challenges and margin headwinds.
+Truist analyst Scot Ciccarelli lowered the firm’s price target on Dollar General (DG) to $83 from $94 and keeps a Hold rating on the shares.
+The company’s Q3 results were very similar to the firm’s forecasts and Truist Card Data as the management also narrowed their full year guide, the analyst tells investors in a research note.
+While the company was able to meet its downwardly-reset forecasts, the combination of economic pressures on lower and middle income consumers and competitive forces, especially Walmart (WMT), remain significant headwinds for Dollar General, Truist added.

 Don't Miss our Black Friday Offers: